Antho1426/react-advent-calendar-2022-nina/README.md

 ## 3. Getting started

-As explained in YouTube video "[React Advent Calendar - With Typescript](https://www.youtube.com/watch?v=noyJTgRx32k)", the starter files and finished project initially created by Thomas Weibenfalk can be found at [advanced-react-calendar-2021 GitHub repository](https://github.com/weibenfalk/advanced-react-calendar-2021).
-Here is the initial setup to get started with a similar project:
+As explained in YouTube video "[React Advent Calendar - With Typescript](https://www.youtube.com/watch?v=noyJTgRx32k)", the starter files and finished project initially created by **Thomas Weibenfalk** can be found at [advanced-react-calendar-2021](https://github.com/weibenfalk/advanced-react-calendar-2021) GitHub repository.
+Below is the initial setup to get started with a similar project:

 1. Download files from [advanced-react-calendar-2021](https://github.com/weibenfalk/advanced-react-calendar-2021) GitHub repository.